MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/b/blue-screen-bluescreen.md

 # blue screen, bluescreen

-Don't use *blue screen* or *bluescreen*, either as a noun or as a verb, to refer to an operating system that's not responding.
-As a verb, use *stop*.
-As noun, use *stop error*.
+Don't use *blue screen* or *bluescreen,* either as a noun or as a verb, to refer to an operating system that's not responding.
+As a verb, use *stop.* As a noun, use *stop error.*

 It's OK to use *blue screen* (two words) to refer to the screen display itself.

+**Example**
-**Example** The operating system stopped unexpectedly, and an error message appeared on a blue screen.
+The operating system stopped unexpectedly, and an error message appeared on a blue screen.